 22. Provide opportunities for family members.
 Many will say that mixing family and business partnerships is a bad idea (and I agree) — but this is less of an issue when talking about an employer/employee relationship.

 23. Opportunity to give back.
-Owning a business gives you the opportunity to support local charity events, local schools and nonprofit organization.
+Owning a business gives you the opportunity to support local charity events, local schools, and nonprofit organizations.
 Being able to make a difference in your community is a great feeling.

 24. Become healthier.
 A flexible schedule allows you to create a fitness routine and stick to it.
 Hit the gym early in the morning, at lunch or in the evening — whatever works for you.